robotsorcerer/LyapunovLearner/README.md

 + This experiment was implemented on the Tokyo Robotics 7-DoF arm.

++ First be sure to install all the dependencies in [requirements.txt](/requirements.txt): pip install -r requirements.txt --user.

 + I expect that the experiment should be reproducible on any other 7-DoF arm.

 ### Generating data